Barbados Car Rental Guide

 All car rental companies have their own set of rules and regulations.
 Therefore you should inform yourself before signing for the rental upon collecting the car in Barbados.

 If the vehicle you have reserved is unavailable for whatever reason, you can choose a similar car from the same class.
 If none are available in the type you wish, they will offer you an upgrade to a higher grade to what is possible.

 Barbados Driving Tips

 – Driving in Barbados is done on the left side of the road!

 – A honk of a horn is usually a warning, or an “excuse me, here I come,” but is often a “hello” to a passing friend.

 – Bajan rush-hour is generally from 7:00-8:30 am and from 4:30-5:30 pm.
 Don’t get caught!

-– The roundabout system of lanes is: If you are taking the first left exit off the roundabout you stay in the left lane, for all other exits off the roundabout you should remain in the right lane.
+– The roundabout system of lanes is: If you are taking the first left exit off the roundabout, you stay in the left lane; for all other turns off the roundabout, you should remain in the right path.
 Always give way to your right at the roundabout.
 For a detailed guide of maneuvering around Barbados roundabouts, please view the animation at the bottom of this page.

-– If you have an accident, you must leave your vehicle in its position and phone your car hire company immediately.
+– If you have an accident, you must leave your vehicle in its position and phone your car rental company immediately.